ComicLib/comiclib/README.md

 ```
 where `--host 0.0.0.0` specifies the bound IP (`0.0.0.0` enables LAN access), and `--port 80` specifies the bound port.

-📄 Please see the documentation (WIP) for more settings.
+📄 Please see the [documentation](https://ComicLib.github.io/comiclib/en/) for more settings.

 # ⚠️ Warning